 Eye health.
 Pineapple can prevent macular degeneration, a cause of vision loss in adults.

 Aids in digestion.
 That bromelain which helps break up mucus can also help the pancreas in the digestive process.
 It has protein-digesting properties that do a lot of good in the body.

 Now that we’re all craving pineapple, did you know you can grow your own?

 If you live someplace cold, you’ll need to do this indoors, but it can be done.
-Get yourself a large pot, some soil, water and the top of a pineapple.
-Put the top of the pineapple in soil, add water and be patient.
+Get yourself a large pot, some soil, water, and the top of a pineapple.
+Put the top of the pineapple in the soil, add water and be patient.

-The pineapple will flower before it turns to fruit.
+The pineapple will flower before it turns into fruit.
 These flowers are gorgeous and red and will grow for six months or so before producing fruit.

 A pineapple needs 18 months to grow before turning ripe.
 If you plant your pineapple outdoors, it needs full sunlight.

 What’s your favorite way to enjoy pineapple?
 Let us know on our Facebook page!